ent1ne/testing-practice/Test assignments/assignment_1.md

 # Postman goes to NASA

-## This was the test assignment I've done for a middle QA-manual position in a financial media holding
-## You can check the task and try to solve it by yourself or go straight to the answer
+### This was the test assignment I've done for a middle QA-manual position in a financial media holding.
+You can check the task and try to solve it by yourself or go straight to the answer

 <details><summary>TASK</summary>
 <p>